 “Reality has to be digested, it has to be transmuted by Paint.
 It has to be given a twist of some kind.”

-Visit Eastern Sun Printworks to view my line of available greeting cards
+Visit Eastern Sun Printworks to view an exquisite line of fine art greeting cards